jgerstmayr/EXUDYN/docs/RST/pythonUtilities/basicUtilities.rst

   | 'func' or 'module' in name; it also deletes all items in exudyn.sys and exudyn.variables,
   | EXCEPT from exudyn.sys['renderState'] for pertaining the previous view of the renderer
 - | \ *notes*\ :
   | Use this function with CARE!
-In Spyder, it is certainly safer to add the preference Run\ :math:`\ra`\ 'remove all variables before execution'.
+In Spyder, it is certainly safer to add the preference Run\ :math:`\rightarrow`\ 'remove all variables before execution'.
 It is recommended to call ClearWorkspace() at the very beginning of your models, to avoid that variables still exist from previous computations which may destroy repeatability of results
 - | \ *example*\ :

 .. code-block:: python